Housing production target

 Units Permitted Annually in Massachusetts by Year, 1980 to 2023

-Source: Compilation from MAPC Data Commons.
+Source: Compilation from MAPC Data Commons (see underlying data in spreadsheet here).
 Some caveats should be noted about permit data.
 First, not all units permitted are actually built and some units are lost (either demolished or abandoned), so that permitting overstates net production.
 On the other hand, the Boston Foundation’s Housing Report Card (page 29) notes perceptions of underreporting of permits.
 Finally, the relationship between permits issued and actual completions can change over time as function of economic conditions — see this post.
 Overall, however, the permitting data is not too far off of net production: The total units reported as permitted from 1980 through 2019 was 760,739 and the reliable Decennial Census recorded a net increase of 790,369 units during the period.

 The most important takeaway from the permitting data above is the recent drop in permitting, which likely reflects both high interest rates and high construction costs.
 Our ability to hit our housing targets will depend heavily on national and global factors beyond our control: The chart below reminds of the volatility in housing starts and the dependence of housing starts on interest rates.